Design & Technology

-- We have variety of after school clubs which children are be able to engage in: cooking clubs, sewing clubs, and a craft club.
+- After school clubs which children are be able to engage in: cooking clubs, sewing clubs, and a craft club.

-- Children take in a ‘Bake-off’ Competition each year whereby they take apples grown within the school garden and create a bake where the apple is the star of the dish.
+- A ‘Bake-off’ competition each year whereby children take apples grown within the school garden and create a bake where the apple is the star of the dish.

-- STEM days have been introduced to the school.
+- STEM days.
 Each year group are given a theme and children have a day to pre-evaluate products, plan, and design, make and test products at the end of the day.
 This day allows staff to plug the gaps in the curriculum.
 E.g., Circuits and CAD/CAM